by CHRIS ROGERS

 The idea behind sanctuary churches is that, as a last resort, immigrants would live inside a church rather than being deported by the federal government and, potentially, being separated from their family or returning to violence in their home countries.
 Kathryn Lozada, an organizer with the faith-based social justice group Isaiah, said that across Minnesota, 53 congregations have already committed to serving as a sanctuary church or as a “sanctuary support community,” helping out churches that house immigrants.

-At Saturday’s event, numerous faith leaders from Rochester, who have already established a sanctuary network there, explained the risks they weighed, the logistics they considered, and the beliefs that led them to make the commitment.
+Lozada, Snyder, and others explained the risks they weighed, the logistics they considered, and the beliefs that led them to make the commitment to establish a sanctuary church network.

 “The sanctuary movement is not new,” Rogers stated.
 “If you look back to ‘The Hunchback of Notre Dame,’ [when he cried,] ‘Sanctuary!’
 That’s the sanctuary movement.”
 The concept of temples and churches providing safe spaces, even to fugitives, goes back to ancient times, and there are more recent examples.
 During the 1980s, some U.S. churches sheltered Central Americans fleeing violence in their countries, and Winona Interfaith Council member Dwayne Voegeli and Mike Resman, of the Rochester Friends Group — also known as the Quakers — likened the modern sanctuary movement to the underground railroad.

 However, under U.S. law, churches are not immune from Immigration and Customs Enforcement (ICE) searches or from being prosecuted themselves.
-It is ICE policy not to make arrests at churches, hospitals, or schools, but there is no law requiring federal agents to follow the policy strictly, and it is likely only actual places of worship — not any church-owned building — are protected under the policy, explained Rabbi Jean Binkovitz, a retired immigration attorney.
-Snyder explained that, unfortunately, her religious community decided that it could not actually shelter immigrants facing deportation because its headquarters was legally a residence, not a church.
+It is ICE policy not to make arrests at churches, hospitals, or schools, but there is no law requiring federal agents to follow the policy strictly.
+It is likely only actual places of worship — not any church-owned building — that are protected under the policy, explained Rabbi Jean Binkovitz, a retired immigration attorney.
+Snyder explained that, unfortunately, her religious community decided that it could not actually shelter immigrants facing deportation because its headquarters was legally a residence, not a church, but that did not mean they could not help other churches do so.

 Congregation members could face legal risks themselves, Binkovitz added.
 Harboring illegal immigrants is a federal crime punishable by up to five years in prison.
 Exactly what counts as “harboring” is a little more complicated, she said.
 Federal courts in Minnesota have ruled that housing alone does not constitute “harboring,” but providing housing, food, and access to other services might.
 Divvying up these duties between sanctuary churches and sanctuary support churches may help mitigate the legal risk, Binkovitz advised.
 Utilizing a church that acts as a shelter for all kinds of people — not just illegal immigrants — is another way to mitigate the risk, she added.